 - Service animals are welcome in the museum.

-- Designated handicapped metered parking spaces are available within close proximity of the Center.
+- Designated handicapped metered parking spaces are available within close proximity of the Yale Center for British Art.
 In addition, vehicles may park temporarily in front of the building, on the southeast corner of Chapel and High Streets, in order to assist a visitor in a wheelchair or with limited mobility.
-The Center’s parking lot, located directly behind the building and accessible from York Street (on your right as you approach Chapel Street), offers a limited number of spaces closer to the Center’s entrance.
+The museum's parking lot, located directly behind the building and accessible from York Street (on your right as you approach Chapel Street), offers a limited number of spaces closer to the entrance.
 Please see the parking attendant for assistance.

 Visual and Auditory Assistance